Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 480, in theory, should be a little bit faster than the GeForce GTX 285 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 480 should in theory be a small bit better than the GeForce GTX 285 1GB in general. (explain)

-Texel RateThe GeForce GTX 285 1GB is a lot (about 23%) faster with regards to texture filtering than the GeForce GTX 480. (explain)
+Texel RateThe GeForce GTX 285 1GB will be much (more or less 23%) more effective at anisotropic filtering than the GeForce GTX 480. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 480 is the winner, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 480 is superior to the GeForce GTX 285 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison